-Tor is an incredibly powerful privacy tool, and thanks to Orbot’s android app, it’s incredibly easy to use for torrenting on your Anroid device.
-Now there are definitely some tradeoffs to using Tor rather than a VPN (the optimal solution), but it’s totally free.
+Now there are definitely some trade-offs to using Tor rather than a VPN (the better solution), but it’s totally free.
 And we know you love free, right?

 Just be aware that there are some clear downsides to clogging the Tor network for torrents.
 If that doesn’t deter you, read on fearless one.